adityasharmawork/tle-new/README.md

 # TLE CP-Tracker

-TLE CP-Tracker is a **Contest Tracking Web Application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+TLE CP-Tracker is a **Contest Tracking Web Application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js), Web Scraping, GraphQL.
 It fetches **all upcoming and past coding contests** from platforms like **Codeforces, CodeChef, and LeetCode** and allows users to bookmark contests, filter them by platform, and access video solutions for past contests.

 ---
 ## 🌟 Features